ppLorins/aurora/doc/benchmark.md

 Latency result under windows-mac case is unreliable since the network is unstable.

 > ##### Result under linux:
-> * Throughput result under linux generally greater than the above result for ~50%-70%.
+> * Throughput result under linux generally greater than the above one for ~50%-70%.
 > * Latency result under linux is stable at 1ms~2ms for all the above cases.
+>
+> Here is [an image](https://console.cloud.tencent.com/cvm/image/detail/5/PRIVATE_IMAGE/img-ai7bidf0) for a quick-start on linux under tencent cloud service, explicitly ask the author to shared it cause it's not supported to be public at the moment.

 ### Bottleneck analysis:
 First, let write an example to see the performance when there is no logic but only grpc framework.